Patuli-Pahlawan-Tuli/Patuli-ML/README.md

 ## Training the Model

 To train the model, you can do it locally or on Google Colab.
 For our case, we trained the model locally on a machine with CUDA enabled GPU in a linux environment using WSL2 (Ubuntu 20 LTS).
 You need to train the model in a linux environment because some of the commands used in the training process are linux specific.
-We also recommend you to train it in VSCode because of its ability to connect to

 To train the model locally, you can follow the steps below: